Wesley Lau: Early life

 in Sheboygan, Wisconsin.
 His parents were Albert and Agnes (née Feldner) Lau.
 He graduated from Central High School in 1939.

-A World War II veteran of the United States Army Air Forces, Lau studied playwriting at the University of Wisconsin and received a Master of Arts degree at Yale Drama School, later continuing his studies at The Actors Studio in New York.

-He took time off from college at one point to serve in World War II as part of the air corps.
-Although his goal in life was to be a writer, he ended up acting simply because he found more jobs as an actor than as a playwright when he arrived in New York City seeking work.
+Lau studied playwriting at the University of Wisconsin, taking time off to serve in the United States Army Air Forces in World War II.
+He received a Master of Arts degree at Yale Drama School, later continuing his studies at The Actors Studio in New York.
+Although his goal was to be a writer, he ended up acting simply because he found more jobs as an actor than as a playwright when he arrived in New York City seeking work.

 Career

-Lau was probably best known as Lt.
-Andy Anderson in the series Perry Mason.
+Lau was probably best known for playing Lt.
+Andy Anderson in the TV series Perry Mason.
 He appeared frequently during the latter part of the show's run, especially during times when longtime series regular Ray Collins, who played Lt.
 Arthur Tragg, was absent.
 Collins died in 1965 before the series ended its run.
 Lau first appeared on Perry Mason as defendant Amory Fallon in "The Case of the Impatient Partner" in September 1961.
 Less than a month later, he made the first of 81 appearances as Lt.
-Anderson, a role which ran from the fourth episode, "The Case of the Malicious Mariner" of the fifth season (1961–1962) through the last episode, "The Case of the Mischievous Doll" of the eighth season (1964–1965).
+Anderson, a role which ran from "The Case of the Malicious Mariner," the fourth episode of the fifth season (1961–1962), through "The Case of the Mischievous Doll," the last episode of the eighth season (1964–1965).

-Other shows in which Lau made appearances include Alfred Hitchcock Presents, Gunsmoke, Mike Hammer, Johnny Ringo, Have Gun-Will Travel, Peter Gunn, The Twilight Zone, The Time Tunnel, The Big Valley, Mission: Impossible, Cannon, Wagon Train, and The Six Million Dollar Man.
-He would reunite with Raymond Burr in an episode of Ironside called "In the Forests of the Night".
+Other shows in which Lau made appearances included Alfred Hitchcock Presents, Gunsmoke, Mike Hammer, Johnny Ringo, Have Gun – Will Travel, Peter Gunn, The Twilight Zone, The Time Tunnel, The Big Valley, Mission: Impossible, Cannon, Wagon Train, and The Six Million Dollar Man.
+He would reunite with Raymond Burr, who played the title role in the Perry Mason series, in an episode of Ironside called "In the Forests of the Night".

-He appeared in motion pictures including the John Wayne film The Alamo (1960).
+He also appeared in motion pictures, including the 1960 John Wayne film The Alamo.